A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The Gan-Gross-Prasad triples

 Then, $P_V$ is a parabolic subgroup of $U(V)$.
-We will denote by $N$ its unipotent radical.
-Let $M_V$ the stabilizer in $P_V$ of the lines $\langle z_i\rangle$ for $i=\pm 1,\ldots,\pm r$.
+We will denote by $\gls{N}$ its unipotent radical.
+Let $\gls{MV}$ the stabilizer in $P_V$ of the lines $\langle z_i\rangle$ for $i=\pm 1,\ldots,\pm r$.
 It is a Levi component of $P_V$.
-Set $P=U(W)\times P_V$.
-Then, $P$ is a parabolic subgroup of $G$ with unipotent radical $N$ and $M=U(W)\times M_V$ is a Levi component of it.
+Set $\gls{P}=U(W)\times P_V$.
+Then, $P$ is a parabolic subgroup of $G$ with unipotent radical $N$ and $\gls{M}=U(W)\times M_V$ is a Levi component of it.
 Identifying $U(W)$ with its image by the diagonal embedding $U(W)\hookrightarrow G$, we have $U(W)\subseteq M$.
 In particular, conjugation by $U(W)$ preserves $N$ and we set

 It only remains to define the character $\xi$.
-Let us define a morphism $\lambda:N\to \mathds{G}_a$ by
+Let us define a morphism $\gls{lambda}\colon N\to \mathbb{G}_a$ by

-It is easy to check that $\lambda$ is $U(W)$-invariant, hence it admits an unique extension, still denoted by $\lambda$, to a morphism $H\to \mathds{G}_a$ which is trivial on $U(W)$.
-We denote by $\lambda_F:H(F)\to F$ the morphism induced on the groups of $F$-points.
+It is easy to check that $\lambda$ is $U(W)$-invariant, hence it admits a unique extension, still denoted by $\lambda$, to a morphism $H\to \mathbb{G}_a$ which is trivial on $U(W)$.
+We denote by $\gls{lambdaF}:H(F)\to F$ the morphism induced on the groups of $F$-points.
 Recall that we have fixed a non-trivial continuous additive character $\psi$ of $F$.
 We set

 for all $h\in H(F)$.
 This ends the definition of the triple $(G,H,\xi)$.
 We easily check that this definition depends on the various choices only up to $G(F)$-conjugacy.
-We will call a triple obtained in this way (i.e. from an admissible pair $(W,V)$) a Gan-Gross-Prasad triple or GGP triple for short.
+We will call a triple obtained in this way (i.e., from an admissible pair $(W,V)$) a {\em Gan-Gross-Prasad triple} or {\em GGP triple} for short.

-From now on and until the end of section \ref{section 11}, we fix an admissible pair of hermitian spaces $(W,V)$.
-We also fix datas and notations as above, that is: an embedding $W\subseteq V$, $Z=W^\perp$, an element $\nu\in F^\times$ and a basis $(z_i)_{i=0,\pm 1,\ldots,\pm r}$ of $Z^\perp$ satisfying (1), the parabolic subgroup $P=MN$, the algebraic character $\lambda$ and the character $\xi$.
+From now on and until the end of Chapter \ref{section 11}, we fix an admissible pair of hermitian spaces $(W,V)$.
+We also fix data and notation as above, that is: an embedding $W\subseteq V$, $Z=W^\perp$, an element $\nu\in F^\times$ and a basis $(z_i)_{i=0,\pm 1,\ldots,\pm r}$ of $Z$ satisfying \ref{eq 6.2.1}, the parabolic subgroup $P=MN$, the algebraic character $\lambda$ and the character $\xi$.
 We will denote by $(G,H,\xi)$ the GGP triple constructed as above.
-We will also use the following additional notations
+We will also use the following additional notation

 \begin{itemize}